gluestack/gluestack-ui-themed-native-base/README.md

 import { Html, Head, Main, NextScript } from 'next/document';
 import { AppRegistry } from 'react-native-web';
 import { flush } from '@gluestack-style/react';

+// If you are using Class Components,
+// convert them to function component (only for Document)
+// as it might have some issues with older versions

 function Document() {
   return (